Severe storms to sweep through South amid snow and flooding to the north

 The most likely areas to be affected include western and Middle Tennessee, northern and central Mississippi and western Alabama.
 Cities such as Jackson, Vicksburg, Starkville and Tupelo in Mississippi, Huntsville, Tuscaloosa and Florence in Alabama, and Nashville, Memphis and Jackson in Tennessee are in the highest-risk category.

-A level 2 out of 5 “slight risk” for severe weather surrounds the bull’s eye, and blankets a broader area of the South and Mississippi Valley that includes almost all of Arkansas, northern Louisiana, Bowling Green and Lexington, Ky., and Birmingham.
+A Level 2 out of 5 “slight risk” for severe weather surrounds the bull’s eye, and blankets a broader area of the South and Mississippi Valley that includes almost all of Arkansas, northern Louisiana, Bowling Green and Lexington, Ky., and Birmingham, Ala.

 A marginal risk of severe thunderstorms exists to the east over the Georgia, the southern Appalachians and the Carolina Piedmont.
 A few storms may rumble through Thursday night or very early Friday, but any severe weather should be isolated at most.